-There is good news for those who enjoy working from home as per a Texas research team.
+There is good news for those who enjoy working from home, findings from a Texas research team.

 Credit : this is a straight copy of the article found @ interestingengineering.com/remote-work-zero-negative-impact-productivity.

 The Texas A&M University School of Public Health new study found that employee and company resiliency may be enhanced.

 Evaluating employee productivity during Hurricane Harvey